Philip Esler

 Philip Francis Esler (born 27 August 1952) is the Portland Chair in New Testament Studies at the University of Gloucestershire.
 He is an Australian-born higher education administrator and academic who became the inaugural chief executive of the UK's Arts and Humanities Research Council (AHRC) in 2005, remaining in that role until 2009.
-From 1995 to 2010 he was professor of Biblical criticism at St Andrews University.
+From 1995 to 2010 he was professor of Biblical criticism at University of St Andrews.
 From 1998 to 2001 he was vice-principal for research and provost of St Leonard’s College at St Andrews.
 During the years 1999 to 2003 he served as a member of the board of Scottish Enterprise Fife.
 From October 2010 to March 2013 he was principal at St Mary’s University College Twickenham.
 He had an earlier career as a lawyer, working in Sydney during 1978-81 and 1984-92 as an articled clerk, then solicitor and barrister.

 Esler is a leading figure with an international reputation in the field of social-scientific interpretation of biblical texts.
 He applies ideas and perspectives from disciplines such as social psychology, anthropology and sociology to Old and New Testament texts to gain a better sense of what they meant to their original audiences.
 He has also published in the areas of New Testament theology and the Bible and the visual arts.
 He holds a Doctor of Divinity from the University of Oxford, by submitted work (2008), and is a Fellow of the Royal Society of Edinburgh (elected 2009).